joweber123/blogger/_posts/2012-11-01-japan-journal-3.md

 layout: post
 title: Japan 3
 thumbnail: jp-3.jpg
+image: jp-j3/jp-j3-1.JPG
+meta-description: ...I was just very naked.
+And I think that in a past life I may have been Japanese...
 ---

 *“It was a day, God knows, not only of rampant signs and symbols but of wildly extensive communication via the written word”*